GE Dishwasher Beeps 3 Times/Won’t start (Solved)

 • After 5 minutes, plug it back in or turn on the circuit breaker.

-Now, recheck to see if it solves the issue.
 If it does not, move on to the next step.

-Step 2: Test the door latch switch
+Step 2: Test the door Latch Switch

 testing ge dishwasher's door latch switch

 There’s an easy way to check the door latch switch to determine whether it is faulty or defective.
-You don’t need to disassemble it from the door and then check it with a multimeter.

 Here’s how: